monotek/zammad-docker-compose/kubernetes/Readme.md

 * create a zammad helm chart
 * document steps to use existing helm charts for elasticsearch and so on
 * add cpu & mem limits
-* add roliung upgrade strategy
+* add rolling upgrade strategy